pmb-mo2/mo2-rog-chakram/README.md

 - **Right sector** (Thrust): Moves cursor right

 To toggle between standard and alternative modes, simply hold or release the alternative mode key (default: left Alt).

+## Training Mode

+The training mode helps you practice and improve your skills with the controller:

+### Random Targets Exercise
+- Targets appear in random sectors
+- You must move the joystick to the highlighted sector
+- Trains rapid, accurate sector changes
+- Measures response time and accuracy

+### Circle Targets Exercise
+- Circular targets appear at various positions
+- You must move and hold the cursor within the circle
+- Trains precise cursor control using the alternative mode
+- Measures time-on-target and precision

+Both exercises feature 5 difficulty levels (Easy to Master) that adjust target size, appearance rate, and movement speed.

+Training statistics are displayed at the end of each session, helping you track your progress over time.

 ## Configuration